cmik2/cuisine-expert-class/README.md

 # Cuisine Authenticity Expert Finder
-This classifier is an outcome of a text analysis class project.
+This classifier was created for a class project of my text analysis class.

-It classifies restaurant reviews in text format into two categories: text written by an authenticity expert (EXPT) and by a non-authenticity expert
+It classifies restaurant reviews into two categories: text written by a cuisine authenticity expert (EXPT) and text written by a non cuisine-authenticity expert (NOEX).
-(NOEX).

-Using the text categorization technique with the help of Entity Recognition tagging, this classifier probabilistically categorizes the text into EXPT and NOEX.
+Definition of the "cuisine authenticity" expert is a person who has lived or traveled to the country of the particular cuisine or a native to the country.
+Furthermore, this background/nationality information can be found in their restaurant reviews from the public web.
+Thus, the "cuisine authenticity" experts are self-proclaimed within their reviews.

-NOTE: fot the initial version, the supported cuisine type is Japanese only.
+NOTE: for the initial version, the supported cuisine type is Japanese only.

 Please see the Overview and Implementation sections for details.